 Do you remember the country song by Alabama that says, “I’m in a hurry to get things done, I just rush & rush until life’s no fun.”
 If that’s your personal theme song, you may have a tough time making a good beef brisket.

 Brisket is one of the primal cuts of beef, and it’s from the breast section of the cow.
 When a cow stands or lies down, much of their body weight is on this area.
-Since this muscle is used often, it’s stronger, and therefore tougher.
+Since this muscle is used often, it’s stronger, and therefore has a lot of collagen and connective tissue.

 There are lots of different ways to cook brisket, but for the best results you’ll want to have a long cooking time at a low temperature.
-Here’s the beef brisket slow cooker recipe we use when we are going to be gone all day, and want dinner ready when we come back to the house.
-It’s a very easy recipe that you can’t go wrong with.
+Whether you choose to cook it in your oven, slow cooker, grill, or somewhere else, is entirely up to you.

 Beef Brisket Slow Cooker